-In the shadow of the war, Friedrich Dürrenmatt, like his contemporaries Brecht, Borchert and Böll, struggled mightily to understand the horror of Nazi Germany they had just witnessed.
+In the shadow of the war, Friedrich Dürrenmatt, like his contemporaries Berthold Brecht, Wolfgang Borchert and Heinrich Böll, struggled to understand the horror of Nazi Germany they had just witnessed.
 The need to understand death and cruelty pervade these artists’ thought and writings.
 Very few of them ever found solace in traditional religious explanations for such evil, even if Dürrenmatt seemed to try.
 Nevertheless, the value of their work and their experiences is indispensable to Americans who have never seen such mass devastation in their homeland.

 In the figure of Nehle/Emmenberger, Dürrenmatt presents us with the kind of nihilist that bothered even Nietzsche.
-Nehle is not the homeric artist, who in virtue of his own will to power creates in abundance for the strong and the weak to enjoy.
+Nehle is not the homeric artist, who in virtue of his own will to power creates in abundance for the strong and the weak alike to enjoy.
 Rather, he is the great annihilator, who in virtue of his desire and willingness to transgress all boundaries, dares to destroy–and destroy programmatically.
 In the words of Alfred in The Dark Knight , Nehle, like the Joker, is the kind of man who simply “wants to see the world burn.”

 I believe that I am.
 I am a piece of this world of matter, of atom, energy, mass, molecule, just like you [Bärlach], and I believe that my existence gives me the right to do what I wish.
-As a piece of matter I exist but for a brief moment and by pure chance, just as life in this vast universe is nothing more than one of its immeasurable possibilities.
+As a piece of matter, I exist but for a brief moment and by pure chance, just as life in this vast universe is nothing more than one of its immeasurable possibilities.
 Life is just as random as I–were the earth a bit closer to the sun, there would be nothing–and in this is the meaning of my life, to exist but for a moment.

 Dürrentmatt, Der Verdacht (Zurich: Diogenes, 1986), 109 [translation mine].

 Raw existence is enough justification for Nehle to pursue anything that should bring him pleasure or satisfaction or purpose.
-It is a merely contingent fact that for this particular human organism the activity that gives him the most satisfaction, the greatest sense of purpose, is the torturing of other human beings for fun,
+It is a merely contingent fact that for this particular human organism the activity that gives it the most satisfaction, the greatest sense of purpose, is the torturing of other human beings for fun,

 What makes me free?–murder and torture; for if I murder another human being…if I set myself outside of every human convention, conventions constructed in our weakness, then I am free, even if only for a moment, but what a moment it is!